lillux/morphoscanner/README.md

 *Specify the  frame sampling*.\
 The frame in the trajectory can be sampled.\
 To sample all frames just leave `sampling_interval=1`.
 The value you assign to `sampling_interval` is the number of frame you want to skip for each sampled frame.
-The value should be `int`:
+The value should be an `int`:

 ``` python
 interval = 2
 trj.compose_database(sampling_interval = interval)
 ```

-Analyze the database (this can take some time):
+Analyze the simulation dataset (this can take some time):
 ``` python
 trj.analyze_inLoop()
 ```